 Photo Credit: Greg Redfern

 Held in the Big Meadows area of Shenandoah National Park, Night Skies draws amateur astronomers and romance-seeking stargazers to catch a glimpse of the stunning starlight.
 Pack a blanket, chair, and a flashlight for some of the most uninterrupted views of Virginia’s night skies.
 For an overnight trip, book a room at Big Meadows Lodge or bring along your camping gear and stay at the nearby Lewis Mountain Campgrounds.
-A special presentation of the Night Skies Festival will be held August 18-21, with constellation tours, solar scope viewings, telescope viewings, hands-on activities, and will culminate in the much-anticipated 2017 Solar Eclipse.
+A special presentation of the Night Skies Festival will be held August 10-12, with constellation tours, solar scope viewings, telescope viewings and hands-on activities.
 This monthly event is dependent on the weather, and will be rescheduled in the case of rain or heavy clouds.

 Adventure Kayak Tours—Chesapeake